Bank of Montreal Can Has $961,000 Stake in Grupo Aeroportuario del Pacífico, S.A.B. de C.V. (NYSE:PAC)

 Bank of Montreal Can decreased its position in shares of Grupo Aeroportuario del Pacífico, S.A.B. de C.V.
 (NYSE:PAC) by 9.8% during the 1st quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 8,736 shares of the transportation company’s stock after selling 947 shares during the quarter.
 Bank of Montreal Can’s holdings in Grupo Aeroportuario del Pacífico were worth $961,000 at the end of the most recent reporting period.

 Several research analysts recently issued reports on PAC shares.
+HSBC reaffirmed a “buy” rating on shares of Grupo Aeroportuario del Pacífico in a research report on Monday, June 14th.
 UBS Group reaffirmed a “sell” rating on shares of Grupo Aeroportuario del Pacífico in a research report on Wednesday, March 17th.
-HSBC reaffirmed a “buy” rating on shares of Grupo Aeroportuario del Pacífico in a research report on Monday, June 14th.
-Zacks Investment Research raised Grupo Aeroportuario del Pacífico from a “sell” rating to a “hold” rating in a research report on Thursday, May 20th.
+The Goldman Sachs Group lowered Grupo Aeroportuario del Pacífico from a “buy” rating to a “neutral” rating in a research report on Sunday, April 11th.
 Scotiabank raised Grupo Aeroportuario del Pacífico from a “sector underperform” rating to a “sector outperform” rating and set a $124.00 target price for the company in a research report on Tuesday, June 15th.
-Finally, The Goldman Sachs Group lowered Grupo Aeroportuario del Pacífico from a “buy” rating to a “neutral” rating in a research report on Sunday, April 11th.
+Finally, Zacks Investment Research raised Grupo Aeroportuario del Pacífico from a “sell” rating to a “hold” rating in a research report on Thursday, May 20th.
 One analyst has rated the stock with a sell rating, three have given a hold rating and six have issued a buy rating to the stock.
 Grupo Aeroportuario del Pacífico currently has a consensus rating of “Buy” and an average price target of $113.40.

 Grupo Aeroportuario del Pacífico (NYSE:PAC) last posted its quarterly earnings data on Thursday, April 29th.
 The transportation company reported $0.97 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.56 by $0.41.
 Grupo Aeroportuario del Pacífico had a return on equity of 5.37% and a net margin of 11.58%.
 The firm had revenue of $178.89 million during the quarter.
 On average, equities analysts forecast that Grupo Aeroportuario del Pacífico, S.A.B. de C.V. will post 4.16 earnings per share for the current year.